fikrysaputra/Student-Analyst-Identifies-Correlations-That-Affect-the-Final-Grade/README.md

 # Conclusion
 In summary, prior grades (G1 and G2) are the most significant predictors of the final grade, while factors like parental education and study time contribute positively, though to a lesser extent.
-Past failures negatively affect final grades, highlighting the challenges faced by students with a history of academic difficulties.
+Past failures negatively affect final grades.
+Age, family relations, and social activities (like going out) have relatively minor correlations with G3.
+Although these factors do play a role in student life, they are less predictive of final academic outcomes compared to prior grades and study-related variables.
+The analysis concludes that academic consistency (G1 and G2), parental education, study habits, and minimal past failures are key factors influencing a student's final grade (G3).